Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 >1.
 It is unclear under what conditions RNN dynamics can be decomposed into slow-fast form to which we can apply Theorem 1.

 Theorem 1 holds for all dynamical systems that have a normally hyperbolic continuous attractor.
 For example, RNNs with a ReLU activation functions can only have normally hyperbolic continuous attractors.
 This is because at any point the vector field that they define either is zero or has a linear terms (ReLU RNNs are piecewise linear systems).
-The examples of continuous attractors and continuous attractor approximations that we discuss in the paper are all normally hyperbolic.
+The continuous attractors and their approximations that we discuss are all normally hyperbolic.
 In fact, there is a huge benefit from having normal hyperbolicity as it can counteract state noise.
-This means that for any dynamical system with a normally hyperbolic continuous attractor, the dynamics can be decomposed into slow and fast components, allowing the application of Theorem 1.

 > 1. In Sect.
 4.1, line 213, it is vague how assuming an Euler integration with unit time step, the discrete-time RNN of (6) transforms to eq.
 (7).
 Is this transformation independent of the function f and matrix W in eq.
 (6)?